 Professor Klingshirn specializes in the history and culture of the late antique Mediterranean world.
-His current research is focused on diviners and divination in late antiquity, on definitions of Christian culture in the early middle ages, and on the reception of Caesarius of Arles in the nineteenth and twentieth centuries.
+His current research is focused on divination in late antiquity, on lived religion in the early middle ages, and on the reception of Caesarius of Arles.

 Professor Klingshirn has received fellowships from the National Endowment for the Humanities (1988-89; 2006-07) and the American Council of Learned Societies (2000-01).
 He is past president of the Classical Association of the Atlantic States (CAAS) and a member of the editorial committee of Translated Texts for Historians.
 From 2007 to 2013 he served on the Board of Editors of Traditio: Studies in Ancient and Medieval History, Thought and Religion.
 He now serves on the editorial board (Doctorum Collegium) of the journal Latinitas (series nova), published by the Pontifical Academy for Latin.
 A CUA faculty member since 1985, he has taught a wide range of courses in classics, ancient history, Latin, Greek, early Christianity, and late antiquity, and regularly participates in the Christian Tradition sequence of the Honors Program.
 He currently serves as Director of CUA's Center for the Study of Early Christianity.
 He is a Fellow (sodalis) of the Pontifical Academy for Latin and a Corresponding Member of the Académie d'Arles, founded in 1666.
 In 2015 he was honored with an ovatio by the Classical Association of the Atlantic States.